 Why Does It Work?

 So yes… saline water is awesome!
 That being said, you should know that the kicker in this remedy is the iodine.
 I have written about the benefits of both iodine and salt in my book but iodine is seriously the powerhouse in this remedy.
 Let me show you why.

 Bacteria – Povidone-iodine is a broad spectrum antiseptic for topical application in the treatment and prevention of wound infections.
 It’s used in hospitals all the time to prevent infections.
 This… you probably already knew.
 What you may not have known is that povidone-iodine exhibits long-lasting antiseptic effects due to its slow absorption via the soft tissue.
 This means it’s perfect for fighting bacteria and this is specifically why I thought it would be great in the nose.
 Use in nasal passages was eventually demonstrated in a study published in 2015.

 Viruses – Studies have shown that povidone-iodine has an antiviral action while not affecting the cell hosts.
 In fact, povidone has a very wide virucidal spectrum, covering both enveloped and nonenveloped viruses, such as adeno-, mumps, rota-, polio- (types 1 and 3), coxsackie-, rhino-, herpes simplex, rubella, measles, influenza, and even the dreaded human immunodeficiency viruses.
 BOOM!

 Fungus – Iodine is a great antifungal.
-Studies have shown that when povidone-iodine comes into direction contact with fungus, it will kill it and prevent further growth.
+Studies have shown that when povidone-iodine comes into direct contact with the fungus, it will kill it and prevent further growth.
 This is even true for sensitive tissues like the ear.
 The trick is keeping the iodine on the fungus for more than a few seconds.
 This is another reason why the slow absorption rate is such a big benefit.

 As you can see, this remedy is near perfect.
 Give it a try and see what you think.
 Then… enjoy your new-found ability to breathe.
 I’ll post my old video below for demonstration purposes.
 I sure hope this helps you as much as it has helped so many others.

 For an additional boost between rinses, take a Q-Tip and soak it with the povidone-iodine.
 Then, paint the inside of your nostrils liberally.